paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-098-trust-fund-code.md

     (ii) whether such provision of law is a subsequently enacted provision or directly or indirectly seeks to waive the application of this paragraph.

-  (B) *Exception for prior obligations* — Subparagraph (A) shall not apply to any expenditure to liquidate any contract entered into (or for any amount otherwise obligated) before June 1, 2015, in accordance with the provisions of this section.
+  (B) *Exception for prior obligations* — Subparagraph (A) shall not apply to any expenditure to liquidate any contract entered into (or for any amount otherwise obligated) before August 1, 2015, in accordance with the provisions of this section.

 **(c) Expenditures from Highway Trust Fund**

-(1) **Federal-aid highway program** — Except as provided in subsection (e), amounts in the Highway Trust Fund shall be available, as provided by appropriation Acts, for making expenditures before June 1, 2015, to meet those obligations of the United States heretofore or hereafter incurred which are authorized to be paid out of the Highway Trust Fund under the Highway and Transportation Funding Act of 2014 or any other provision of law which was referred to in this paragraph before the date of the enactment of such Act (as such Act and provisions of law are in effect on the date of the enactment of such Act).
+(1) **Federal-aid highway program** — Except as provided in subsection (e), amounts in the Highway Trust Fund shall be available, as provided by appropriation Acts, for making expenditures before August 1, 2015, to meet those obligations of the United States heretofore or hereafter incurred which are authorized to be paid out of the Highway Trust Fund under the Highway and Transportation Funding Act of 2015 or any other provision of law which was referred to in this paragraph before the date of the enactment of such Act (as such Act and provisions of law are in effect on the date of the enactment of such Act).

 (2) **Floor stocks refunds** — The Secretary shall pay from time to time from the Highway Trust Fund into the general fund of the Treasury amounts equivalent to the floor stocks refunds made before July 1, 2017, under section 6412(a).
 The amounts payable from the Highway Trust Fund under the preceding sentence shall be determined by taking into account only the portion of the taxes which are deposited into the Highway Trust Fund.